TIBCOSoftware/snappydata/docs/connectors/cdc_connector.md

-# Using the SnappyData Change Data Capture (CDC) Connector
+# Using the TIBCO ComputeDB™ Change Data Capture (CDC) Connector

-<ent>This feature is available only in the Enterprise version of SnappyData.</ent>
+<ent>This feature is available only in the Enterprise version of TIBCO ComputeDB.</ent>

 As data keeps growing rapidly techniques like Change Data Capture (CDC) is crucial for handling and processing the data inflow.
 The CDC technology is used in a database to track changed data so that the identified changes can be used to keep target systems in sync with the changes made to the source systems.

-A CDC enabled system (SQL database) automatically captures changes from the source table, these changes are then updated on the target system (SnappyData tables).</br>
+A CDC enabled system (SQL database) automatically captures changes from the source table, these changes are then updated on the target system (TIBCO ComputeDB tables).</br>
-It provides an efficient framework which allows users to capture *individual data changes* like insert, update, and delete in the source tables (instead of dealing with the entire data), and apply them to the SnappyData tables to keep both the source and target tables in sync.
+It provides an efficient framework which allows users to capture *individual data changes* like insert, update, and delete in the source tables (instead of dealing with the entire data), and apply them to the TIBCO ComputeDB tables to keep both the source and target tables in sync.

 !!!
 Info
-	Spark structured streaming and SnappyData mutable APIs are used to keep the source and target tables in sync.
+	Spark structured streaming and TIBCO ComputeDB mutable APIs are used to keep the source and target tables in sync.
 For writing a Spark structured streaming application, refer to the Spark documentation.

 ![CDC Workflow](../Images/cdc_tables.png)

 CDC is supported on both the Smart Connector Mode and the Embedded mode.
-For more  information on the modes, refer to the documentation on [Smart Connector Mode](../affinity_modes/connector_mode.md) and [Embedded SnappyData Store Mode](../affinity_modes/embedded_mode.md).
+For more  information on the modes, refer to the documentation on [Smart Connector Mode](../affinity_modes/connector_mode.md) and [Embedded TIBCO ComputeDB Store Mode](../affinity_modes/embedded_mode.md).

-In this topic, we explain how SnappyData uses the JDBC streaming connector to pull changed data from the SQL database and ingest it into SnappyData tables.
+In this topic, we explain how TIBCO ComputeDB uses the JDBC streaming connector to pull changed data from the SQL database and ingest it into TIBCO ComputeDB tables.

 The following image illustrates the data flow for change data capture:</br>
 ![CDC Workflow](../Images/cdc_connector.png)